react-native-image-picker/react-native-image-picker/README.md

 ## Install

+`npm install react-native-image-picker@latest --save`

+Use [rnpm](https://github.com/rnpm/rnpm) to automatically complete the installation, or link manually like so:

 ### iOS

-1. `npm install react-native-image-picker@latest --save`
-2. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`
+1. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`
-3. Go to `node_modules` ➜ `react-native-image-picker` ➜ `ios` ➜ select `RNImagePicker.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-image-picker` ➜ `ios` ➜ select `RNImagePicker.xcodeproj`
-4. Add `RNImagePicker.a` to `Build Phases -> Link Binary With Libraries`
+3. Add `RNImagePicker.a` to `Build Phases -> Link Binary With Libraries`
-5. Compile and have fun
+4. Compile and have fun

 ### Android
-1. `npm install react-native-image-picker@latest --save`

 ```gradle
 // file: android/settings.gradle
 ...